olesho/classify/README.md

 ```

 ### Multiple groups of data:
-Data is being extracted and ranked by volume with indexes 0 1 2 ...
-In case you need to access other groups put the index after ```fields```.
+Data is being extracted and ranked descending by volume with indexes 0, 1, 2 ...
+In case you need to access other groups put the index N like: ```fields N```

 From example above ```fields -csv 1``` will produce following output:
 ```